Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: State-of-the-art Embedding Models

-\paragraph{RDF2Vec Model} RDF2Vec \cite{rdf2vec} is an approach for learning embeddings of entities in RDF graphs.
+\paragraph{RDF2Vec Model.} RDF2Vec \cite{rdf2vec} is an approach for learning embeddings of entities in RDF graphs.
 It initially converts the RDF graphs into a set of sequences using two strategies: (i) Weisfeiler-Lehman Subtree RDF Graph Kernels, and (ii) graph random walks.
 Then, word2vec is employed for learning embeddings over these produced sequences.
 This approach is evaluated against multiple machine-learning tasks such as instance classification.
+Global RDF vector space embeddings \cite{rdf-glove} applies GloVe model on RDF graph and reports the competitive results.

-\paragraph{TransE, TransH, TransR} The TransE \cite{bordes2013translating} and TransH \cite{wang2014knowledge} models assume that the embeddings of both the entities and relations of a knowledge graph come from the same semantic space whereas the TransR \cite{lin2015learning} considers two separate embedding spaces for entities and relations.
-The experimental study shows the superiority of the TransR approach.
+\paragraph{Translation-based Models.} The TransE \cite{bordes2013translating} and TransH \cite{wang2014knowledge} models assume that the embeddings of both the entities and relations of a knowledge graph are represented in the same semantic space, whereas the TransR \cite{lin2015learning} considers two separate embedding spaces for entities and relations.
+All three approaches share the same principle, for which new relationships can be discovered by translating on hyperplanes.
+In other words, summing the vectors of the subject and the predicate, one can obtain an approximation of the vectors of the objects.
+An experimental study shows the superiority of the TransR approach~\cite{lin2015learning}.

+\paragraph{Other Knowledge Graph Embedding (KGE) Models.} Recently, several other approaches have been proposed to embed knowledge graphs.
+HolE (Holographic Embeddings) is related to holographic models of associative memory in that it employs circular correlation to create compositional representations~\cite{nickel2016holographic}.
+The idea behind DistMult is to consider entities as low-dimensional vectors learned from a neural network and relations as bilinear and/or linear mapping functions~\cite{yang2014embedding}.
+ComplEx is based on latent factorization and, with the use of complex-valued embeddings, it facilitates composition and handles a large variety of binary relations~\cite{trouillon2016complex}.
+Neural Logic Programming combines the parameter and structure learning of first-order logical rules in an end-to-end differentiable model~\cite{yang2017differentiable}.
+All approaches above have shown to reach state-of-the-art performances on link prediction and triplet classification.